September 28, 2020 Read 5 Min

 Software Product vs Software Solution — Which One Do You Need?

-Look around, more and more companies are embracing technology.
-In Malaysia, with a growing market in the digital sphere, there is a rapidly growing number of incentives and grants out there by the government and banks to help SMEs and business owners automate their business processes and move towards digitalization.
+Look around; more and more companies are embracing technology, especially with the growing digital sphere.
+In Malaysia, there is a rapidly growing number of digitalization incentives and grants by the government and banks.

 The big names in tech today have been some of the most innovative companies in the past decade.
-What distinguishes these tech companies from others is technology that allows them to move faster, more flexibly, and at a greater scale than their competitors.
-When used well, “IT” is not a blocker that gets in the way, but an enabler and driver of continuous innovation and adaptation.
+What distinguishes these tech companies from others?

 Software Products